cs3157-borowski/recitations/recitation_3/memorypointers.md

 ### Address Space ###

-Every process, i.e a running program, gets 512G of virtual memory space.
+Every process, i.e a running program, gets 512G of virtual memory space on the AP server.
 The memory layout is given in the diagram below.

 ![hi](./MemoryLayout.png "Memory Layout Diagram")